JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 In summary, not only is there a higher social rented requirement in a BTS scheme on the West Site but it also encompasses the social rented requirement carried over from the East Site scheme.

-The [3 July 2018 planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!HvOs1eG7BYgl0hYZ8SIm5w%3d%3d!%7d%7d%7d) appears to take into account these issues and assures the planning committee that this will be taken care of by the S106 agreement.
+The [3 July 2018 planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!HvOs1eG7BYgl0hYZ8SIm5w%3d%3d!%7d%7d%7d) appears to take into account these issues and assures the planning committee that this will be taking care of by the S106 agreement.
 Paragraph 365 of the report entitled __'Fall-back position'__ says:

-_"The applicant also wishes to retain a fall-back position whereby the west site could be delivered as traditional build-to-sell units.
+> "The applicant also wishes to retain a fall-back position whereby the west site could be delivered as traditional build-to-sell units.
 The exception to this would be the social rented units in the mansion blocks which would be delivered in any event.
 The developer would notify the Council, of the intention to develop the west site as build to sell, and the affordable housing requirement for this would be for 50% social rented and 50% intermediate.
-Some of the west site’s social rented units would already be secured in the mansion blocks, albeit 38% rather than the 50% requirement, therefore a review mechanism would be required."_
+Some of the west site’s social rented units would already be secured in the mansion blocks, albeit 38% rather than the 50% requirement, therefore a review mechanism would be required."

 This is repeated in paragraph 404 of the officer report:

-_"In the event that the West site is delivered as open market for sale the review will need to take into account the policy requirement for a different tenure split of 50:50 social rented and intermediate."_
+> "In the event that the West site is delivered as open market for sale the review will need to take into account the policy requirement for a different tenure split of 50:50 social rented and intermediate."

-However the S106 agreement's review mechanism fails in this respect.
-The review provisions for the West Site in pages 130-134 of the S106 agreement restrict any proceeds from uplift in viability to the provision of 'Additional Affordable Housing' defined on page 8 exclusively as the provision of London Living Rent not Social Rent:
+However the S106 agreement's review mechanism fails to take into account the different tenure requirement.
+The review provisions for the West Site (pages 130-134) restrict any proceeds from uplift in viability to the provision of 'Additional Affordable Housing' defined on page 8 strictly as the provision of London Living Rent not Social Rent:

 ![](http://35percent.org/img/scs106aah.png)